pharindoko/cdk-internal-gateway/README.md

             super(scope, id, props);

             // The internal api gateway is available as member variable
-            // Attach your lambda function to the this.internalApiGateway const defaultLambdaJavascript = this.apiGateway.root.resourceForPath("hey-js");
+            // Attach your lambda function to the this.apiGateway const defaultLambdaJavascript = this.apiGateway.root.resourceForPath("hey-js");
             const defaultHandlerJavascript = new lambda.Function(
                 this,